mongodb/mongodbatlas-cloudformation-resources/cfn-resources/encryption-at-rest/docs/README.md

 #### ProjectId

-Unique identifier of the Atlas project to which the user belongs.
+Unique identifier of the Atlas project.